cockroachdb/docs/v2.1/change-data-capture.md

 - Many DDL queries (including [`TRUNCATE`](truncate.html), [`RENAME TABLE`](rename-table.html), and [`DROP TABLE`](drop-table.html)) will cause errors on a changefeed watching the affected tables.
 Also, any schema changes with column backfills (e.g., adding a column with a default, adding a computed column, adding a `NOT NULL` column, dropping a column) will cause the changefeed to stop and will require operator intervention.
 - Changefeeds cannot be [backed up](backup.html) or [restored](restore.html).
 - Changefeed behavior under most types of failures/degraded conditions is not yet tuned.
-- Changefeeds use a pull model, but will use a push model in v2.2, lowering latencies considerably.
+- Changefeeds use a pull model, but will use a push model in the future, lowering latencies considerably.
 - Changefeeds cannot be altered.
 To alter, cancel the changefeed and create a new one with updated settings from where it left off.
 - Additional format options will be added, including Avro.
 - Additional envelope options will be added, including one that displays the old and new values for the changed row.